BattleDemon/IT-Journal-App/README.md

 Set the weather that day: Allow the user to select one or a few options for a weather button, or allow them to enter it in words.

-After questioning Kirsty this is the new systems she suggested Change Font : Have empji or something like that so signal your mood that day : a section to put the weather

 ### If I Get More Time

+If i stop getting good suggestions from people, i intend to do the following if i get more time.

-A Cloud back up system: cloud back up using git to store enties.
+A Cloud back up system: Maybe use git or something similar to store entries.

-Voice to text input: button to dictate the entries.
+Voice to text input: Possible text dictation but would require a mic and the ability to recognise words from the mic.

 ## Development